foundriesio/docs/source/reference-manual/factory/event-queues.rst

  * Push - Works works as a webhook_ service.
 Events are sent to a URL managed by the customer where they can process events.

- * Pull - Works like a tradition message queue system where the customer can write their own client to ingest events.
+ * Pull - Works like a typical message queue system where the customer can write their own client to receive and process events.

 PubSub documentation includes a very useful guide_ to help decide which approach will work best for you.
 They also include a wide